 - You need to be able to find and retrieve files quickly and easily.

-- You must ensure your system is secure so that only authorized users can access your files.
+- You must ensure your system is secure so only authorized users can access your files.

 A political organization cannot function without adequately managing its digital assets.
 By following these simple guidelines, your operation will undoubtedly run smoothly and efficiently.